Advan Racing: Reception

 In previews, Advan Racing was often compared to Gran Turismo (1997).

 Mega Fun stated that the game ranks among the finest in its genre, and serves as a genuine alternative to TOCA 2.
 The opponents' artificial intelligence (AI) was noted as clever and the graphic effects were praised as authentic, although it was said that the game does exhibit some graphical glitches.
 PSX Extreme said the game is an unsuccessful mix of Gran Turismo and TOCA.
 A second reviewer liked the game slightly more and highlighted the quality of the opponent AI.
-Consoles + liked the number of vehicles and the AI of the opponents but didn't recommend the game if one already owns either Gran Turismo, Need for Speed III, or Ridge Racer Type 4.
-Fun Generation said that although Advan Racing doesn't offer any improvements over Gran Turismo, it's still a good title in its own regard.
+Consoles + liked the number of vehicles and the AI of the opponents but did not recommend the game if one already owns either Gran Turismo, Need for Speed III, or Ridge Racer Type 4.
+Fun Generation said that although Advan Racing does not offer any improvements over Gran Turismo, it is still a good title in its own regard.